jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

  * [`set`](@ref) sets a new value of the attribute.
 Not all attributes can be set.
 For example, the user can't modify the [`SolverName`](@ref).
  * [`supports`](@ref) returns a `Bool` indicating whether the solver supports the attribute.

-Only implement this if you implement the getter and setter!
+Each column in the table indicates whether you need to implement the particular method for each attribute.

 | Attribute              | [`get`](@ref) | [`set`](@ref) | [`supports`](@ref) |
 | ---------------------- | --------------| ------------- | ------------------ |